mechristenson/study-guides/inf553/final.md

   - When to use?
     - Can be used if a reduce function is commutative and associative
     - If the reducer cannot be used directly as combiner, we can still write a third function to use like average
-15. Map Reduce with Combiner - Compute Average
-  map: produces (key, (number of ints, sum of ints) for each chunk
-  reduce: sums the sum of integers and the number of integers, calculates average
-16. Map Reduce Environment
+10. Map Reduce Environment
   - Partitions input data
   - Schedules programs execution across a set of nodes
   - Performs groupByKey step
   - Handles machine failures
   - Manages inter-machine communication
-17. Map Reduce Data Flow
+11. Map Reduce Data Flow
   - Input and final output are stored on a DFS
     - Scheduler tries to scheduler map tasks "close" to the physical storage location of the data
   - Intermediate results are stored on the local filesystem of map workers
   - Output can be an input to another MR task
-18. Coordination: Master
+12. Coordination: Master
   - Master node handles coordination
     - Task status: idle, in-progress, completed
     - Idle tasks: get scheduled as workers become available
     - When a map task completes, it sends the master the location and sizes of its R intermediate files, one for each reducer
     - Master pushes this info to reducers
     - Pings workers periodically to detect failures
-19. Dealing with Failures
+13. Dealing with Failures
   - Map Worker Failure
     - Map tasks completed or in-progress at worker are reset to idle
     - Idle tasks are eventually rescheduled to another worker